carmenng/profile/index.md

 ---

-I bring a unique mix of expertise in **AI research and data science** (Center for AI & Digital Policy, ODI, MIT), **thought leadership communications** specializing in AI and digital innovation in infrastructure and industry (Siemens), and **journalism** with **user-centric curation experience** (Reuters).
-My cross-disciplinary expertise — honed over a decade of work experience in Europe and Asia — enables me to work effectively with data scientists on AI projects, anticipate policy considerations, collaborate with corporate and media stakeholders, and lead cross-team innovation initiatives.
+I bring a unique mix of expertise in **AI research** (Center for AI & Digital Policy, ODI, MIT), **thought leadership communications** specialised in AI and digital technologies in infrastructure and industry (Siemens), and **breaking news journalism** (Reuters).
+With over a decade of cross-disciplinary experience in Europe and Asia, I work effectively across domains to:

+- Collaborate with data scientists/business teams on AI projects
+- Anticipate and address policy considerations
+- Lead cross-team innovation initiatives
+- Translate complex topics into impactful narratives for diverse audiences

-I also host **learning workshops on AI risks and governance** for product, communications and governance teams, as well as for public education in both Chinese and English.
-Whether it's educating corporate teams on ethical AI practices or informing the public about AI risks in real-world examples, I tailor the materials to suit the specific audience, cultural language and sector domains (energy, smart cities, media), promoting intercultural AI development.
-Please reach out if you have any enquiries.
+I also host **learning workshops on AI risks and governance** (in Chinese & English) for corporate teams, public education, intercultural development.
+I tailor the materials to suit the specific audience, cultural language and sector domains (energy, smart cities, media).
+Feel free to connect for inquiries 🙌

 ---